pheras/NDNMacaroons/README.md

 ### Run the example

 There are 4 principals:
-   - Producer: produces data and provides a macaroon to access data.
+   - *Producer*: produces data and provides a macaroon to access data.
-   - Consumer1: gets macaroon from Producer and provides attenuated macaroon to other consumer: Consumer2.
+   - *Consumer1*: gets macaroon from Producer and provides attenuated macaroon to other consumer: Consumer2.
-   - Consumer2: gets attenuated macaroon from Consumer1, it contains a Third Party Caveat.
+   - *Consumer2*: gets attenuated macaroon from Consumer1, it contains a Third Party Caveat.
                 Gets discharge macaroon from Third Party and sends macaroon and discharge macaroon to Producer in order to access data.
-   - Third Party: provides discharge macaroon to principals.
+   - *Third Party*: provides discharge macaroon to principals.

 First, create DSK/KSK keys required to run this example.
 From `NDNMacaroons/` folder: